wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Cunning.md

 Expose all skills of one action type in enemy skillset
 ###### Gauntlet
 Target an enemy and declare an ACT type.
 If they don't match it in 3 actions, lock all skills of that type from them for 2 turns
-###### Sneak Attack
-Target an enemy and declare 3 ACT types.
-If this doesn't match any of them, attack and deal big damage
 ###### Coerce
 Target an enemy and declare an action type and an ACT slot.
 If that slot doesn't have that type next turn, they lose HP/STA
 ###### Capitulate